The Acid Reflux Myth: Why Low Stomach Acid Is the Real Problem

 Your labs come back “normal,” and yet, you know something isn’t right.
 So you keep searching and trying, and wondering why nothing seems to truly work.

 Here’s the truth: It’s not that your body is broken.
 It’s that you haven’t yet given it what it specifically needs.
 Finding relief in this season is not one-size-fits-all.
-It’s bioindividual.
+It’s bioindividual, and I help women uncover their needs through rooted assessments.

 Imagine that every woman entering perimenopause or menopause is sent to a place called Motherwort Castle.
 (And yes—if you know me, you know I’m an herbalist.
 Every house here is named after a plant traditionally used in women’s health)